Timeline

 February: Living at 40 Downshire Hill, Hampstead

-March 17: Expelled from New College for questioning the authority of the
+March 17: Expelled from New College for questioning the authority of the scriptures

 March: Living at 11 Serle Street, Lincoln's Inn, London